-These music recognition apps are capable of listening to a short, 4-5 second clip of a song, and in some cases even the user’s spoken or singing voice, and can correctly identify all the information about that song or tune in a matter of seconds.
-For years people have struggled with hearing things they enjoyed but couldn’t identify, and until the invention of music ID software there was no way to adequately fix the problem.
+These music recognition apps are capable of listening to a short, 4-5 second clip of a song.
+In some cases they can even listen to the user’s spoken or singing voice, and can correctly identify the song in a matter of seconds.
+For years people have struggled with hearing things they enjoyed but couldn’t identify.
+The invention of music ID apps has helped .

 How It Works

-While it may feel like some black magic is fetching your song data for you in the blink of an eye, the reality of it is far less grandiose.
-Some assume that an evolved version of voice recognition software must be utilized, however that would be impractical due to barriers beyond recognizing the voice, such as identifying the song itself, and the version of the song, as many songs have several versions by the same singer.
+While it may feel like magic is fetching your data, the reality of it is far less grandiose.
+Some assume that an evolved version of voice recognition software must be utilized.
+However that would be impractical due to barriers beyond recognizing the voice.
+Such as identifying the song itself, and the version of the song, as many songs have several versions by the same singer.

 While that sounds simple enough, the complexity of the software is the most common source for problems.
-For a long time it was considered impractical to attempt to boil down a song into a set of digits, as there is simply too much information within a song to abridge into an easy-to-use fingerprint.
+For a long time it was considered impractical to attempt to boil down a song into a set of digits.
+As there is simply too much information within a song to abridge into an easy-to-use fingerprint.

 Instead, the software creates a three dimensional plot of the song in order to compare three different data points simultaneously.
 By doing so, this allows the song recognition software to ignore the insignificant portions of the data and focus only on the high-energy, intense moments.